OMENScan/AChoir/README.md

 * AChoir v0.21 - Fix GMT DST idiosyncracy
 * AChoir v0.22 - New ARN: Action - Parse the Run Key and copy the Autorun EXEs
 * AChoir v0.23 - New /MNU Switch - Run the Menu.ACQ script
+* AChoir v0.24 - Expand the ARN: routine to recognize WOW64
+  * ...and System32/sysnative wierdness
+* AChoir v0.25 - More improvements to Run Key Extract
+* Achoir v0.25b - Add WinAudit and GPResult to Scripts

 # Brief Description:
 Every Incident Responder eventually comes to the conclusion that they need to script their favorite Live Acquisition utilities.
-Many times those Live Acquisition scripts are shared only among trusted parties.

 I have seen these scripts written in numerous scripting languages - but oddly enough, all of these scripts tend to use many of the same freely available